 Repair and concessions requests are an inevitable part of the house-selling process, but it can get a little sticky.
 Most homes have one or more upgrade/repair issues that need to be addressed, and navigating successfully through this requires a good amount of both experience and skill.
 When surprises come up on the property inspection, no one is happy, but its good to know how to negotiate these things like a pro.
 Your agent can help you avoid getting taken or giving away too much just to close the deal.

-There are, then, multiple benefits of hiring an agent over an FSBO in Shoreline.
+There are, then, multiple benefits of hiring an agent over an FSBO in Seattle.
 When you work with a real estate agent, she is really the expert in your corner trying to get you the best deal possible.
 For one thing, her livelihood depends on it.
 And, besides, it just makes sense to save time, effort, and money whenever you can.